tinygo-org/tinygo/README.md

 ## Supported boards/targets

-You can compile TinyGo programs for microcontrollers, WebAssembly and Linux.
+You can compile TinyGo programs for microcontrollers, WebAssembly, Windows, and Linux.

 The following 94 microcontroller boards are currently supported: